gelargew/construe/README.md

 #### Types of Users and its permissions
 - non-user, can only search and view book availability.
 - user, can reserve book, write comments, rate book, write reports.
-- staff, accept/cancel reservation, reply to any reports, admin page. more permissions can be added by superuser
+- staff, accept/cancel reservation, reply to any reports, admin page. more permissions can be added by superuser(e.g. create book)
 - [superuser](https://en.wikipedia.org/wiki/Superuser)

 ### [Books](/books)